A version of the Advanced Mental Health Lead training especially for Heads and senior leaders in education

 Sign up now for the November launch.

-You will be invoiced £800 plus VAT only if we have confirmation of DfE funding (we have applied for this course fee to be paid for by the DfE Mental Health Lead Training Grant).
+You will be invoiced £800 plus VAT (this can be recouped from the £1200 DfE Mental Health Lead Training Grant).